 Depending on your situation though, sheets should be trimmed for footing or pointing, you need to make decisions based on what you are seeing up the track.

 If you find yourself in the second row, you need power because there is less wind and more chop.
 The backstay needs to be eased and Cunningham released.
-Then the jib leads need to be moved forward to give you a fuller, more powerful headsail.
+Then the jib leads need to be moved forward to get a fuller, more powerful headsail.

 The most common escape starts with gentle pinching in an attempt to get above the boats to leeward , to do this, move the traveller up and sheet a tick or two tighter than the conditions require.

-This cannot be maintained for too long though and the desired result is an escape to clean air with the goal being to find a lane in which you can live in for at least two minutes.
+This cannot be maintained for too long though and the desired result is an escape to clean air.
+The goal being to find a lane in which you can live in for at least two minutes.

-If you need to tack for clearer air, make sure there is no one that will tack on your wind, watching the boats around you for crew movement that may indicate a change in their direction that will affect you.
+If you need to tack for clearer air, make sure there is no one that will tack on your wind.
+Watch the boats around you for crew movement that may indicate a change in their direction that will affect you.

 Once you have a clear lane and are now going in the planned direction, look at the fleet to see if that plan is falling into place and if not be prepared to alter the plan to suit.

-If you have a bad start near the weather end it is easy to tack away to clear and then tack back again as soon as there is a lane if you are looking to go left.
+If you have a bad start near the weather end it is easy to tack away to clear.
+Then tack back again as soon as there is a lane if you are looking to go left.

 A poor start in the middle of the line in more difficult to extricate yourself from and generally occurs when you are late due to line sag or when a port tack boat tacks under you and establishes a lee bow.

-Generally, it is a mistake to foot off below the boat on your lee bow but conversely do not tack too early because you will then have to dip the boat to weather who then has a chance to tack on your air.
+Generally, it is a mistake to foot off below the boat on your lee bow.
+Conversely do not tack too early because you will then have to dip the boat to weather.
+That boat then has a chance to tack on your air.